kgateway-dev/kgateway/docs/content/guides/traffic_management/hello_world/_index.md

   state: 1
 ```

 The application endpoints were discovered by Gloo's Function Discovery (fds) service.
 This was possible because the petstore application implements OpenAPI (specifically, discovering a Swagger JSON document at `petstore-svc/swagger.json`).
-We will use these endpoints to demonstrate function routing in the [next tutorial]({{< versioned_link_path fromRoot="/gloo_routing/virtual_services/routes/route_destinations/single_upstreams/function_routing/" >}}).

 ---